hikartik/CyberSentinel/Readme.md

 # Linux Antivirus Project

 This project is a modular antivirus solution implemented in C for Linux.
 It combines several detection techniques including signature-based scanning, heuristic analysis, real-time file monitoring, process scanning, network monitoring, and file quarantine.
-It also features an update module that downloads malware signatures from an online source (in JSON format) using libcurl and parses them with cJSON.
+It also features an update module that downloads malware signatures from an online source using libcurl.

 ## External Libraries